mThunderbird/mThunderbird/README.md

 ## Hi there 👋

+My name is Dragostin Ivanov from Bulgaria, currently a first year Computer Science Bachelor at TU\Delft

+I'm interested in AI, Cybersecurity, and Robotics.
+I'm looking forward to working on interesting collaborative projects!

+⚡ Fun fact: I went to a Robotoics workshop to create a very simple flipperbot.
+It was awesome!!!

 <!--
 **mThunderbird/mThunderbird** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.